arcterex/dayone2csvimport/Readme.md

  	nested <tt> and <blockquote> tags to create an HTML aware console display don't work.
 I
 	haven't found a way to get Markdown to let me do this (I want a code block that will interpret some markup, such as **bold**.
+ - Overall spot check.
+This does a good job to get the bulk of your data in there, but if you are concerned about it being **right** you'll need to go through each entry and at least give it a cursory look to make sure it's not completely blown up
+ - Fix any HTML that's *very* HTML-ized.
+For example at some point I used a program that would color code code with html... worked great on a web page, with colored variables, formatting, etc, but that doesn't come back across into Day One all that well.